MickiusMousius/Rolio46Keyboard/pcb/README.md

 # Required Components

-All of the components in the below table are required to build the receiver assembly.
+All of the components in the below table are required to build the shield assembly.

 | Quantity  | Description  | Ref  | Value  | Supplier  |
 |:----------|:----------|:----------|:----------|:----------|